yuri-gilferreira/myblog/tackle-ds/README.md

 Sometimes the problem is very straightforward: such as predicting a default credit customer.
 Other times, you need to break your problem into smaller ones: for face recognition, you first need to identify a face and then match it with your database of faces.

 However, the problem is not well defined most of the time.
 You will have data scattered around, and it will be hard to figure things out.
-A good way to have insights is to look online for similar problems.
+An excellent way to have insights is to look online for similar problems.
 The [kaggle community](https://www.kaggle.com/) is very helpful for these situations.

 <p align="center">
   <img src="https://github.com/yuri-gilferreira/myblog/blob/main/tackle-ds/imgs/data_problem.jpeg?raw=true" alt="Confused?
 Don't worry"/>